-You have the right to ask for the personal information we hold about you.
-There is no charge for this service.
-Your request must be in a written format, for example by letter, email, or our Contact Us form.
+You have the right to ask for the personal information we hold about you, this is called a Subject Access request.

 You can challenge the accuracy of personal data held about you by us and ask for it to be corrected or deleted.
 If your data is incomplete, you can ask us to complete it by adding more details.
 You don’t have to ask a specific person – you can contact any part of the Council with your request.